Latent Shapes

 The following figure shows the results of reconstructing 50 trained chairs using latent shape embeddings and the decoder (the marching cubes algorithm was applied at a resolution of \(192^3\)).

-You can see that even the details, such as the legs and armrests of the chairs, are properly reconstructed.
+Details such as the legs and armrests of the chairs are properly reconstructed.

 Reconstructed chairs at 192 resolution

-Let me now examine several results generated using the trained shape embeddings through ratio-based linear interpolation.
+Next, several results generated using the trained shape embeddings through ratio-based linear interpolation are examined.

-The data on the left and right represent the inputs to be interpolated, while the center shows the result interpolated according to the specified ratios.
+The data on the left and right represent the input shapes to be interpolated, while the center shows the interpolated result according to the specified ratios.

-Although this approach is effective for data generation, it remains difficult to predict the specific changes that occur when only a portion of the latent vector is manipulated.
+Although this method works well for interpolation between shapes, it is still difficult to predict the specific changes when only part of the latent vector is modified.

-Particularly, it isn't easy to predict which components of the vector correspond to specific geometric parts.
+In particular, it is not easy to determine which components of the vector correspond to specific geometric parts.

 Interpolated chairs